node-hid/node-hid/README.md

 - Linux PPC64 (¹)

 ¹ prebuilt-binaries not provided for these platforms
-² prebuilt binary built on Ubuntu 16.04 x64
+² prebuilt binary built on Ubuntu 18.04 x64

 ### Supported Node versions ###

-* Node v6 to
+* Node v8 to
-* Node v14 (but no v14 prebuilds yet due to `node-abi` bug)
+* Node v14

 ### Supported Electron versions ###

-* Electron v1 to
+* Electron v3 to
-* Electron v10 (but no v10 prebuilds yet due to `node-abi` bug)
+* Electron v10

-#### Any newer version of Electron or Node WILL NOT WORK
+#### Any newer version of Electron or Node MAY NOT WORK
 Native modules like `node-hid` require upstream dependencies to be updated to work with newer Node and Electron versions.
 Unless you need the features in the most recent Electron or Node, use a supported version.

 ## Installation

-For most "standard" use cases (node v4.x on mac, linux, windows on a x86 or x64 processor), `node-hid` will install nice and easy with a standard:
+For most "standard" use cases (node v4.x on mac, linux, windows on a x86 or x64 processor), `node-hid` will install like a standard npm package:

 ```
 npm install node-hid